Societal Scalers: Enabling exponential change with change leaders

 Learning from the experience of large-scale change with Aadhaar (India’s Unique ID Program), UPI (Unified Payments Interface) and our emerging work at EkStep Foundation (an audacious endeavour to improve literacy and numeracy for 200 million children across India), we understood the potential of platforms.
 Thus, started the journey to help design multiple Societal Platforms that would create impact at scale.
 Through this do-think-do journey, we developed a systemic approach to reimagine problems and induce exponential change, which we call Societal Thinking.

-In the last 6 years, we have worked with 70+ change leaders across different domains and diverse geographies, helping them find pathways to exponential change.
-Over the next few years, we want to deeply focus our energies on 5 domains (Climate, Education, Equity, Health and Livelihoods) across 5 geographies (Brazil, Kenya, India, Indonesia and South Africa).
+In the last six years, we have worked with 70+ change leaders across different domains and diverse geographies, helping them find pathways to exponential change.
+Over the next few years, we want to deeply focus our energies on five domains (Climate, Education, Equity, Health and Livelihoods) across five geographies (Brazil, Kenya, India, Indonesia and South Africa).
 To do so, we are starting a new program, Societal SCALERS.

-Our Scalers program is a deep 1-year engagement, where we bring together our knowledge, our ecosystem and our thinking hats to travel with the change leaders on the journey of learning how other Societal Platforms work at scale, imagining what will create exponential change in the problem they are trying to solve and helping them design their action plan.
+With each scaler, our program is a deep one-year engagement, where we bring together our knowledge, our ecosystem and our thinking hats to travel with the change leaders on the journey of learning how other Societal Platforms work at scale, imagining what will create exponential change in the problem they are trying to solve and helping them design their action plan.

 This journey is bound to take them and us through some explored and some unexplored terrains like:

 Reframing the Problem > Finding the “Right Problem to solve”

 The question “Are we solving the right problem?” can make us look at the problem from different angles—what does the problem look like at scale (with all its complexity, diversity and dynamics), what it looks like from the perspective of different people and what it looks like outside-in (with some hidden influencers).

 Reimagining the Network > Tapping in the exponential power of the network